Microndgt/rfdmovies-client/README.md

 Using this application, you will get the movie and information you are truly interested with.
 And furthermore, you will get the download links if there exists.

-`rfdmovies` will find a movie info like this, `rfdmovies -f 冰与火之歌`
+`rfdmovies` will find a movie info like this, `python -m rfdmovie -f 冰与火之歌`

-`rfdmovies` will recommend a movie base on movie name you provide, `rfdmovies -r 冰与火之歌`
+`rfdmovies` will recommend a movie base on movie name you provide, `python -m rfdmovie -r 冰与火之歌`

-`rfdmovies` will give you a movie downloading link like this, `rfdmovies -d 冰与火之歌`
+`rfdmovies` will give you a movie downloading link like this, `python -m rfdmovie -d 冰与火之歌`

 Installation
 ===